0-harshit-0/0-harshit-0/README.md

 ### Hey there :love_you_gesture:
-I'm a _Software Engineer_.
-I love making things.
+I'm a _Software Engineer_ and I love making things.

 <a href="https://www.linkedin.com/in/0-hs-0">LinkedIn</a>
  |